Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Local Impact:

-Engaged in projects like the Hunter Class Frigate Program, but profit and IP flows and tax structures and strategies are optimised for the UK parent company.
+Engaged in projects like the Hunter Class Frigate Program.
+Profit and IP flow through structures optimised for the UK parent company.

 Boeing